Nebraska Eviction Notice Templates (4)

 Step 1 – Complete Eviction Notice

-Before filing an eviction lawsuit against the tenant, the landlord must draft a written notice giving the tenant the appropriate number of days to comply.
+Before filing an eviction lawsuit against the tenant, the landlord must draft a written notice giving the tenant a certain number of days to leave the property (or fix the issue, if applicable).

 Step 2 – Deliver Notice to Tenant